Joel Sartore at the Tennessee Aquarium

 Homeschool Pre-K Lesson on Pollution & Environment

 In 2015, I began doing homeschool pre-k lessons with my son.
 I would put together little thematic lesson plans that we would do together one morning per week.
-Each lesson would usually incorporate art activities, sensory activities, books related to the topic, a play activity, and writing.
-I mixed these up with the occasional music component, educational video, a trip to a related museum, or nature adventure.
+Each lesson would usually incorporate art activities, sensory activities, books, play activities, and writing, all related to the topic of the week.
+I mixed these up with the occasional musical component, educational video, trips to a related museum/zoo/aquarium, and/or nature adventure.

-In late 2016, I decided to broach the topic of environmental issues and pollution.
+In late 2016, I decided to introduce the topic of environmental issues and pollution.
 Even though he was only 3, I thought my son would get something out of it, and in retrospect, he did!
 So I thought I’d share some of the activities we did.
 Feel free to use or share any of these ideas!

 Oil Spills

 My son still recalls the activity where we put toy animals into blue water polluted by an oil spill.
-I was inspired by a blog post where they used feathers in their experiment.1 I added toy animals and showed how oil in the water stayed on the animals.
+I was inspired by a blog post where they used feathers in their experiment.2 I added toy animals and showed how oil in the water stayed on the animals.
 Here’s what we did:

 We started with plain blue water to represent the ocean.

 We started with plain blue water to represent the ocean.
 I used Sargent watercolor magic to dye the water but you can use blue food coloring too.
-Definitely place a towel under your container – it’s going to be messy and oily!
+Place a towel under your container – it’s going to be messy and oily!

 Next, I mixed cocoa powder with vegetable oil, as recommended by Almost Unschoolers.
 We started with feathers but then I quickly realized that he’d love playing with his toy animals even more.